- BCM-Smith Medical Research Bldg Room: S409 Mail Stop: BCM335 Houston, Texas 77030 United States

-- PhD from Faculté des Sciences de Luminy, Université De La Méditerranée
+- PhD from Faculté des Sciences de Luminy, Université de la Méditerranée

 - Autoimmune diseases (multiple sclerosis, rheumatoid arthritis)

-- Identification of therapeutic targets
+- Identification of therapeutic targets and drug development

-- T lymphocyte targeted immunomodulation
+- T lymphocyte targeted immunotherapy

 - Therapies targeting fibroblast-like synoviocytes

 As a Graduate Student, Christine Beeton was the first to show the benefits of blocking Kv1.1 and Kv1.3 channels with the scorpion venom peptide kaliotoxin to prevent and treat adoptive acute experimental autoimmune encephalomyelitis, an animal model of multiple sclerosis.
 She went on showing, in collaboration with Drs.
 Chandy and Wulff, that encephalitogenic T lymphocytes express more Kv1.3 channels then naïve T lymphocytes do and that targeting Kv1.3 channels only with ShK-Dap22 was sufficient to treat this model of multiple sclerosis.
 As a Postdoctoral Fellow, she continued her collaborative work with Dr. Wulff who showed that terminally differentiated human CCR7- effector memory T (TEM) lymphocytes up-regulate Kv1.3 channels upon activation whereas CCR7+ naïve and central memory T (TCM) lymphocytes up-regulate KCa3.1 channels.
 She demonstrated a similar switch in potassium channel phenotype in rat, but not mouse, T lymphocytes.
 In collaboration with the groups of Drs.
 Nepom, Andrews, and Calabresi she showed that T lymphocyte isolated from the synovial fluid of patients with rheumatoid arthritis and from the cerebrospinal fluid of patients with multiple sclerosis express high numbers of Kv1.3 channels.
 Through collaborative work with the groups of Drs.
 Pennington and Norton, she developed a novel analog of ShK, ShK-186, as a highly potent and selective blocker of Kv1.3 channels.
 ShK-186 preferentially inhibits human and rat TEM lymphocytes in vitro and in vivo and treats animal models of delayed type hypersensitivity, multiple sclerosis, rheumatoid arthritis, and asthma without preventing the clearance of acute viral or bacterial infections.
 Drs.
-Chandy, Beeton, and Pennington are inventors of a world-wide patent on ShK-186 and related compounds.
+Chandy, Beeton, and Pennington are inventors of a world-wide patent on ShK-186 (dalazatide) and related compounds.
 This patent was licensed to Kineta, Inc. (Seattle, WA) for the development of a new class of immunomodulators for the treatment of autoimmune diseases.
-Phase 1a and 1b clinical trials in healthy volunteers have shown that ShK-186 is well tolerated.
+Phase 1a and 1b clinical trials in healthy volunteers and patients with plaque psoriasis have shown that ShK-186/dalazatide is well tolerated and displays efficacy.

 - Huq R, Samuel EL, Sikkema WK, Nilewski LG, Lee T, Tanner MR, Khan FS, Porter PC, Tajhya RB, Patel RS, Inoue T, Pautler RG, Corry DB, Tour JM, Beeton C. "Preferential uptake of antioxidant carbon nanoparticles by T lymphocytes for immunomodulation."
 Sci Rep. 2016;6:33808.
 Pubmed PMID: 27654170